 Wall Street Closed For “Clean Up”

-Black Friday was really more of a “Black Week,” one that lasted from Black Thursday on October 24, 1929, until the Friday of the week after.
-On that day, Wall Street finally closed its doors and stopped all selling for the next few days in order to “clean up.”
+Black Tuesday was really more of a “Black Week” that lasted from Thursday, October 24, 1929, until the Friday of the next week.
+On that day, Wall Street finally closed its doors and stopped all selling for a few days in order to “clean up.”
 To be fair, the massive amount of human activity at the Stock Exchange did require quite a bit of actual cleaning up, but the real reason for the shutdown was to give everyone a chance to chill out.
 It didn't exactly work out that way.

 The Stock Market Lost More Than $14 Billion In A Single Day